MattBubernak/book/src/apps/uber/demo/plan.md

 * Modify how users are added to our firebase to match worker script.
 * Add “change locations” functionality, for the current(logged in) user.
 * Add ability to select food preference.
-* Display user pin.
+* Display user-id on map.
-* Use different icon to represent different providers.
+* Use different icons to represent different food truck providers.
 * Add provider list.
 (Lily)
 * Filter carts that show up.
 (Lily)
 * Visual Cleanup / Execution Documentation (Juan)

 ## Admin
-* Providers and clients show on the same map.
+* Providers and clients are shown on the same map.
-* Use  different icons/color to present the roles.
+* Use  different icons to present the user preferences.
 * Add location information on the information after click icons.
 	* Add better way of tracking users.
 * Filter on the map of users.
 * Visual Cleanup / Execution Documentation (Juan)